mu-hammad-ibrahim/BooXtation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE.md).
+You are free to share and adapt this work non-commercially, provided you give appropriate credit.

 ## Acknowledgments